kevinqz/py-logu/README.md

 Revolutionize your business with Logu – the epitome of simplicity and efficiency.
 Enjoy an unparalleled Developer Experience, an intuitive log interface, and customized notifications.
 Stay ahead with real-time insights.
 Logu isn't just a tool; it's your pathway to smarter, faster business decisions.

 Start using at: www.logu.app
+After creating your account, an API Key, a Project and a Channel, you can start using this: [Logu Example Usage Template](https://replit.com/@kevinqz/Logu-Template) hosted in a Replit Repl

 ---